What is Muda?

 Defects in production are quite a standard form of waste.
 Not only do they demand a repeat in processing.
 When undetected in time, they will drive the customer satisfaction down and may cause a recall & refund wave.
 The crucial thing to note is ensuring that errors and defects are spotted as early in the process as possible.
 The later you notice them, the more time and money they will take to fix.
 The product’s interconnectivity with other elements is likely to grow the farther it gets into the process, increasing the number of parts you’ll need to pause, revert or change.
 Designing tests that check for quality at every step would be the best way to go; consider error-proofing the process.

-As you may have realized, the 7 - or 8 - types of muda are interconnected.
+As you may have realized, the seven - or eight - types of muda are interconnected.
 “Over-processing” impacts “waiting”, “overproduction” relates to “inventory”, and so on.
-It is also absolutely possible to define many more kinds of muda in a process.
+It is also absolutely possible to define many more kinds of muda in a process!
 Depending on your process’s character and on how deeply you want to split the analysis, it may also pay to consider types of waste such as: underused floor space, the time needed to change tools, potentially unsafe processes, wasted opportunities or planned production breaks.

 What do I do now that I’ve recognized muda in my process?